 ARCTIC OCEAN - An Air-Deployable Expendable Ice Buoy (AXIB) is deployed in the high Arctic near the North Pole from a Royal Danish Air Force C-130 aircraft operating out of Thule Air Force Base in Greenland, as part of the International Arctic Buoy Program (IABP).
 The IABP is a conglomeration of global participants that maintain a network of drifting buoys in the Arctic Ocean that provide meteorological and oceanographic data for real-time operational requirements and research purposes.

-GULF OF MEXICO - A composite photograph shows Coyote unmanned air vehicles (UASs) being launched in rapid succession from the deck of Sea Fighter (FSF 1) during an at-sea demonstration of the Office of Naval Research Low0cost UAV Swarming Technology (LOCUST) program.
-LOCUST can launch swarming UAVs to autonomously overwhelm an adversary.
+GULF OF MEXICO - A composite photograph shows Coyote unmanned air vehicles (UAVs) being launched in rapid succession from the deck of Sea Fighter (FSF 1) during an at-sea demonstration of the Office of Naval Research Low-cost UAV Swarming Technology (LOCUST) program.

 PACIFIC OCEAN - Only 55 feet remain visible after the crew partially floods the Floating Instrument Platform, or FLIP's, ballast tanks causing the vessel to turn stern first into the ocean.
 The 355-foot research vessel, owned by the Office of Naval Research and operated by the Marine Physical Laboratory at Scripps Institution of Oceanography at University of California, conducts investigations in a number of fields, including acoustics, oceanography, meteorology and marine mammal observation.